collmalpa/get-laps-pass/README.md

 # Get-LAPS-pass

-Get-LAPS-pass is a PowerShell script designed to streamline the process of retrieving and utilizing Local Administrator Password Solution (LAPS) passwords.
+**Get-LAPS-pass** is a PowerShell script designed to streamline the process of retrieving and utilizing Local Administrator Password Solution (LAPS) passwords.
 The script provides a user-friendly graphical interface (GUI) for inputting hostnames, retrieving passwords, and connecting to remote systems using Remote Desktop Protocol (RDP).

-## Features
+## 🛠️ Features

-- **Retrieve LAPS Passwords**: Enter a hostname and retrieve the associated LAPS-managed local administrator password.
+- 🔍 **Retrieve LAPS Passwords** by entering a hostname.
-- **Password Display**: View the retrieved password directly in the GUI.
+- 🔐 **Display the password** in a read-only field within the GUI.
-- **Copy to Clipboard**: Copy the retrieved password to your clipboard with a single click.
+- 📋 **Copy password to clipboard** with a single click.
-- **RDP Connection**: Establish an RDP connection to the specified hostname with the retrieved credentials.
+- 💻 **Connect via RDP** using the retrieved credentials.
-- **Error Handling**: Displays error messages in case of issues during password retrieval.
+- 📁 **Redirect C:\\ drive** during RDP (enabled by default).
+- ❌ **Error handling** for password lookup and connectivity issues.
+- 🌐 **DNS name resolution check** before launching the RDP session.
+- ⌨️ **Keyboard shortcuts**: Press Enter to start, Escape to exit.

-## Prerequisites
+## 📦 Prerequisites

-1. **Windows Environment**: The script is designed to run on Windows.
+1. **Windows environment** — this script is intended for Windows.
-2. **PowerShell**: Ensure PowerShell is installed and up-to-date.
+2. **PowerShell 5.1 or later**
 3. **LAPS Module**: The script uses the `Get-LapsADPassword` cmdlet, which requires the LAPS PowerShell module to be installed.
-4. **Permissions**: The user running the script must have appropriate permissions to retrieve LAPS passwords.
+4. **Permission to read LAPS passwords** in Active Directory.
-5. **Config File**: A `config.json` file in the same directory as the script, with the following structure:
+5. A configuration file named `config.json` in the same directory:
    ```json
    {
        "SearchTemplate": "template-hostname",